eclipse-kura/kura/_posts/wires/2017-05-02-kura-wires-dbfilter.md

 ![opcua_driver_config1]({{ site.baseurl }}/assets/images/wires/OPCUADriverConfig1.png)

 {:start="7"}
-7. Add a new "H2 DB Store" component and configure it as follows:
+7. Add a new "DB Store" component and configure it as follows:
   * table.name : WR_data
   * maximum.table.size : 10000
   * cleanup.records.keep : 0
+  * DbService Target Filter : the DB Service pid to be used
 8. Add a new "Publisher" component and configure the chosen cloud platform stack in "cloud.service.pid" option
 9. Add "Logger" component
 10. Add another instance of "Timer"
-11. Add a new "H2 DB Filter" component and configure as follows.
+11. Add a new "DB Filter" component and configure as follows.
 The query will get the values from the light sensor and if they are less than 200, the fan is activated.
   * sql.view :
     ```
     SELECT (CASE WHEN "light" < 200 THEN 1 ELSE 0 END) AS "led" FROM "WR_data" ORDER BY TIMESTAMP DESC LIMIT 1;
     ```

   * cache.expiration.interval : 0
+  * DbService Target Filter : the DB Service pid to be used
 12. Add another "WireAsset" with the OPC/UA driver, configured as shown in the following image.
 Be sure that all channels are set to WRITE and that the associated "node.id" fields are set to:
   * "fan" for the fan channel;
   * "buzzer" for the buzzer channel;
   * "led" for the led channel

+{% include alerts.html message='Be aware that the **sql.view** syntax can vary accordingly to the SQL dialect used by the database.
+For example, the MySQL dialect doesn't allow to surrond the table or columns names with double-quotes.
+In the H2DB, this is mandatory instead. ' %}

 ![opcua_driver_config2]({{ site.baseurl }}/assets/images/wires/OPCUADriverConfig2.png)